PhilHite/21udgs/README.md

 Tick Kempston joystick interface

 HOW TO USE UDGS IN BASIC
-In this example, 4 UDGs C,D,H and S are defined as club, diamond, heart and spade.
+In this example, 4 UDGs C,D,H, and S are defined as club, diamond, heart, and spade.
 Set g to the number of UDGs required from 1 to 21.
 9000 FOR g=1 TO 4: READ g$: FOR y=0 TO 7: READ x: POKE USR g$+y,x: NEXT y: NEXT g 9010 DATA "c",16,56,56,84,254,254,84,56